-Roasting Seeds
+Roasting Pumpkin Seeds and Squash Seeds

-So many of us skip over roasting squash and pumpkin seeds because we’ve had a bad experience… maybe you did it once and they were well, stringy, chewy, like eating straw… and just not very good at all.
+Who doesn’t love a good two for one?
+I’m here to show you that you can have your squash and eat the seeds too!
+So many of us skip over roasting pumpkin seeds and squash seeds because we’ve had a bad experience.
+Maybe you did it once and they were, well, stringy, chewy, like eating straw… and just not very good at all.

-Well, that probably comes down to two main problems-
+Well, that probably comes down to two main problems:

-• The wrong seed.
+• The wrong seed

-• The wrong preparation.
+• The wrong preparation

 So let’s get you back on track to using all of that pumpkin/squash/gourd!
 And if you’re into squash like I am, check out my Pumpkin Spice cake recipe, and my Winter Squash Lasagna recipe too!